synw/django-alapage/README.md

 Page management application with slideshows and responsive presentations for Django.
 Built on top of flatpages.
 The pages are editable in a wysiwyg editor or in a html/css code editor in the admin interface.

-This app is designed to work with django admin bootstraped and Django 1.8.
+This app is designed to work with django admin bootstrapped and Django 1.8.

 Screenshots
 --------------